Iacob Zadik: Communist imprisonment and recovery

-In old age, Zadik donated his memorabilia to the National Military Museum, and "three hundred of my valuable books, as well as forty-four music sheets—old songs and romanzas" to the Romanian Academy.
+Colonel Grigore Zadik lived with his father at Carol Davila Street 24, in the Bucharest neighborhood of Cotroceni.
+In old age, Iacob Zadik donated his memorabilia to the National Military Museum, and "three hundred of my valuable books, as well as forty-four music sheets—old songs and romanzas" to the Romanian Academy.
 The donation included several manuscripts of his memoirs.
+Filipciuc notes that Iacob, as a "contemporary of five wars" still kept informed of political developments as a centenarian, and was upset by the invasion of Czechoslovakia in August 1968.
+Scînteia reporters visited him and his son at their home during the legislative election of March 1969, alongside a team carrying the mobile ballot box.
+They quoted Zadik Sr as saying that his interest as a former soldier was in supporting world peace on the basis of non-interventionism; his son added that they had both been impressed by Ceaușescu's "extremely realistic foreign policy, with its rooting in truly reasonable principles".

-The General died on April 8, 1970 in Bucharest.
+The General died on April 8, 1970, in Bucharest.
 He is credited by Firoiu as the "first Romanian general to have reached the age of 103", though Filipciuc corrects this inaccuracy by noting Zadik was nine months short of reaching that age; he is buried at Bellu Cemetery.
 Including his interview in a 1974 anthology, Firoiu looked back on Zadik as "the very first one who, in front of his troops, has entered and liberated sweet Bukovina".
 As noted by Filipciuc, any other details on this expedition, as well as any mention of Zadik's stay in Pokuttia, were absent from Firoiu's published interview.

-Iacob and his wife Rosa had two sons, both officers, and a daughter.
-Colonel Grigore Zadik, a veteran of World War II, survived his father to 1974, dying at age 76.
-Although the December 1989 Revolution toppled Ceaușescu, the Aleea Alexandru home was never returned to the family.
+Grigore survived his father only to February 1974, dying at age 76.
+The general was still entirely omitted from the 1983 reference work on Romanian military commanders; his memory was instead preserved by the Armenian community and the local Gregorian Church—by 1991, its Romanian Diocese Museum had a Zadik display case.
+Although the December 1989 Revolution had toppled Ceaușescu, the Aleea Alexandru home was never returned to the family.
 General Zadik was formally commemorated by the Armenian community in Romania, represented by Varujan Vosganian and Gregorian bishop Tadev Hakobyan-Muradyan, with a special service held at Bellu on November 27, 2018.
 As noted by writer Magda Ursache, in November 2021 the anniversary of Bukovina's union was entirely omitted from the national calendar.
 In that context, "nobody as much as mentioned General Iacob Zadic's 8th Division, which entered Cernăuți on Nov[ember] 11, to curb Ukrainian terrorism."